-Related: How to speak to children about boundries and respect
+Related: How to speak to children about boundaries and respect

 Cathy says part of the reason many people take on this role is because of the difference they can make to these children’s lives.
 “I’m proud to say that we did help her along the way.
 Month by month, the colour came back to her cheeks, she put on weight and slowly started accepting our help.
 I remember the Christmas a year after she’d come to us, she surprised us all by asking if she could sing a song for us.
-She belted out a pop song that I can’t recall who now and by the time she’d finished we had tears rolling down our faces, that she felt comfortable enough to let us into her heart.
+She belted out a pop song — I can’t recall who it was by now — and by the time she’d finished we had tears rolling down our faces, that she felt comfortable enough to let us into her heart.
 I was crying because I was so happy.
-In all the years this was one of the worst cases I ever saw.

 Barry Ward is from Fostering First Ireland.
 He says there are some misconceptions about becoming a foster carer.
 “In my role, I speak to so many people making their first enquiry and many mention feeling like they would be unsuitable.
 They fear they may be too old (there is no upper age limit.
-Once you are above 25 and fit & healthy that is all that matter).
+Once you are above 25 and fit and healthy, that is all that matters).